-As in other County facilities and operations, NCPD sites contain a number of solid waste containers (dumpsters or garbage cans) for garbage and refuse generated on-site.
+As in other County facilities and operations, DPRM sites contain a number of solid waste containers (dumpsters or garbage cans) for garbage and refuse generated on-site.
 Most of the solid waste containers are equipped with hinged tops or other covers to prevent precipitation from rain or snow from coming into contact with the solid waste.
 Dumpsters or garbage cans left open or damaged can allow rain or snow to come in contact with pollutants in the garbage and leak out through seams, cracks or holes in the container.
 The polluted water can eventually leak out and into nearby storm drains or catch basins.
 Pollutants in garbage could include decaying organic matter from food waste and/or chemicals from improperly discarded "household hazardous waste" such as cleaners, solvents or disinfectants.

-5.0 BEST MANAGEMENT PRACTICES (BMPs) FOR MINIMUM MEASURE 6
+5.0 BEST MANAGEMENT PRACTICES FOR MINIMUM MEASURE 6

-This section describes best management practices (BMPs) for the Nassau County Police Department facilities.
-The BMPs in this Section are a composite of recognized BMPs approved by the United States Environmental Protection Agency (USEPA), NYSDEC and other regulatory agencies and authorities across the country as effective measures for storm water pollution prevention.
+This section describes Best Management Practices (BMPs) for Nassau County Department of Parks, Recreation and Museums facilities.
+The BMPs in this section are a composite of recognized BMPs approved by the United States Environmental Protection Agency (USEPA), NYSDEC and other regulatory agencies and authorities across the country as effective measures for storm water pollution prevention.